realflash7/gazelo/SETUP.md

 Passing Data to a Template

-* pass data as a dictionary as third argument to render()
+* Pass data as a dictionary as third argument to render()
 * Data will be available in template context
 * Context contains other data too like logged in user